ekamanelly/cicd-aws/README.md

   - [s3 bucket](.circleci/files/frontend.yml)

 #### Configure-infrastructure
   We did some configuration in our newly created instance with Ansible.
-The environment variables like Postgres hostName and password was secretly move form circleCi over to EC2 with ansible `environment:` step
+The environment variables like Postgres hostName and password was securely moved from circleCi over to EC2 with ansible `environment:` step

 #### run-migrations
   we used a node supported image to run our application migration script and stored the outcome on  kvdb.io

 #### deploy-backend
-  we install Prometheous Exporter for monitoring, copied over the artifact to our instance, and started the app with Pm2
+  we install Prometheous node Exporter for monitoring, copied over the artifact to our instance, and started the app with pm2 and npm

 #### deploy-frontend
    We append the Ip address onto `env.`, build it again and copy over the artifact to S3 with Ansible